glebzlat/Polygen/docs/docs/language-reference.md

       / Atom Spacing? &RightBrace
 ```

-This code snippet describes the part of the conditional language grammar.
+This code snippet describes a part of the conditional language grammar.
-`Atom` must be followed by `Spacing`, if it is then followed by `Not`, `Or`, or
+`Atom` must be followed by `Spacing` if it is then followed by `Not`, `Or`, or
-`And` to ensure that its contents are not "glued" to these keywords, or `Atom`
+`And`, to ensure that its contents are not "glued" to these keywords; or `Atom`
-may be followed by `Spacing`, if it is then followed by the `RightBrace`.
+may be followed by `Spacing` if it is then followed by the `RightBrace`.

 And predicate does not consume the token, but remembers that it was
 successfully parsed at the given position, which allows some outer rule that